hummusonrails/bruriah/README.md

 3. **Chat with Bruriah**: Start chatting with Bruriah and receive AI-powered responses.
 4. **Rename Chat**: Click the chat title to rename the chat.
 5. **View Chat History**: Access previous messages and responses in the chat history.
+6. **Edit Profile**: Update your profile information, including your avatar, school name, location and grade.

 ## Contributing